-Since the overthrow of Muammar Gaddafi in 2011, Libya has been consumed by a destructive domestic struggle for power aggravated by the involvement of major external players.
+Since the overthrow ofin 2011, has been consumed by a destructive domestic struggle for power aggravated by the involvement of major external players.
 By 2014-16, two main centers of power emerged.
 The so-called “western bloc,” nominally led by Fayez al-Sarraj, rests on the authority of the Government of National Accord and the military power of the militia consisting of the four most powerful “brigades.”
 This bloc, despite having international recognition as the main center of control, lacks military capabilities and strong leadership, making Saraj’s power rather nominal and quite illusory.

 Conversely, the “eastern bloc” is led by a strong and experienced military leader (yet a relatively weak diplomat), Field Marshal Khalifa Haftar, who is backed by a broad spectrum of military forces, including various tribal factions and mercenaries from Chad and Sudan.
 Haftar has also received support from a host of Arab states — Egypt, Saudi Arabia and the— along with France.

-That said, the Kremlin’s stance on the situation in Libya now rests on a combination of the following main objectives.
+That said, the Kremlin’s stance on the maintaining contacts with ’s son via reported use of political technologists.
+Similarly, the side has repeatedly voiced its readiness to use its resources to make Moscow a platform for intra- negotiations.now rests on a combination of the following main objectives.
 First, aims to maintain a balance between all actors, assuming the role of an intermediary/broker.
 This approach, which is opposed to both Soviet foreign policy practices and the post-2011 Western actions, could secure ’s presence in Libya irrespective of who becomes the ultimate winner.
-Namely, aside from preserving ties with two main parties in the conflict, Moscow is maintaining contacts with Gaddafi’s son Saif al-Islam via reported use of political technologists.
-Similarly, the Russian side has repeatedly voiced its readiness to use its resources to make Moscow a platform for intra-Libyan negotiations.
+Namely, aside from preserving ties with two main parties in the conflict, Moscow is

 Second, Moscow is using the Libyan conflict as a platform for fortifying ties with Egypt and the, thereby alleviating international pressure on Bashar al-Assad in Syria.
 Third, the Kremlin aims to secure ’s future role in the Libyan economy — particularly the hydrocarbon sector, as well as arms sales and large infrastructural projects — and simultaneously precluding other players, especially Italy and France, from doing so.
 And, finally, is intent on stopping the spread of Islamic radicalism beyond the region.

 Despite Moscow’s willingness to maintain an adequate distance between all parties, it appears thatsympathies, at least in the short term, are with Haftar, which is related to both his image and background — against the weakness of his opponents.
-Saraj is not viewed by Moscow (especially among Russian military circles) as a decisive leader, whereas the reputation of , who also lacks sufficient military power, is tainted by international obstruction.
+Saraj is not viewed by Moscow (especially among military circles) as a decisive leader, whereas the reputation of , who also lacks sufficient military power, is tainted by international obstruction.

-The pro-Haftar sentiments in Russia were profoundly boosted after the commander’s successful campaign in February this year and the seizure of the El Sharara and El Feel oil fields.
+The pro-Haftar sentiments in lucrative contracts for companies and businesses in — Moscow reportedly increased the level of technical-material support for the filed marshal’s forces, with private military companies (PMCs) being one of the main elements.were profoundly boosted after the commander’s successful campaign in February this year and the seizure of the El Sharara and El Feel oil fields.
 But the initial excitement and Haftar’s confidence that he could quickly take control of Tripoli were cooled by ensuing difficulties.
-In response to Haftar’s plea for help — apparently boosted by promises of lucrative contracts for Russian companies and businesses in Libya — Moscow reportedly increased the level of technical-material support for the filed marshal’s forces, with private military companies (PMCs) being one of the main elements.
+In response to Haftar’s plea for help — apparently boosted by promises of

 Fact or Fiction?

 On September 9, mentions of “seven Russian mercenaries killed in Qaser Bin Ghashir” (in the appeared on Twitter for the first time.
 Later, this was picked up by Bloomberg, which reported the arrival of 100 mercenaries from the Wagner group to fight for Haftar.
 At this juncture, an investigation based on data from open sources carried out by the Conflict Intelligence Team demonstrated three important aspects.
 First, it helped to ascertain potential location of Russian mercenaries in : Ajdabiya (capital of the Al Wahat District, in northeastern , controlled by Haftar forces, located 438 miles from the line of direct confrontation) and Asbia (the area of the International Airport in Tripoli, a sight of intense urban fighting).region in northwestern )

-First, it seems obvious that in Ankara, which considers Libya a matter of national security, the ire with Russia’s actions in Syria and Libya is brewing.
-Therefore, by taking one side, might get into a confrontation with other stakeholders involved in the conflict, which would signify a departure from policies that have secured a visible share of success in post-2015 policies in the Middle East.
+First, it seems obvious that in Ankara, which considers Libya a matter of national security, the ire with brewing.
+Therefore, by taking one side, might get into a confrontation with other stakeholders involved in the conflict, which would signify a departure from policies that have secured a visible share of success in post-2015 policies in the Middle East.actions in Syria and Libya is

 Libya’s status quo temporarily servesregional objectives.
-On the one hand, Russia is interested in acquiring a major stake in the Libyan economy, which could be done through Haftar’s decisive success.
+On the one hand, is interested in acquiring a major stake in the Libyan economy, which could be done through Haftar’s decisive success.
 On the other, given the number of stakeholders in the conflict, Moscow realizes that achieving unilateral control in Libya by a single player is utterly unrealistic under current circumstances.